 As a creative individual at the start of your career, the Foundation Diploma in Art & Design gives you the opportunity to explore artistic disciplines you may have not considered, before specialising in your chosen area.

-You will spend the first week of the course sampling each of the nine major art and design specialisms.
-Then, with the guidance of tutors, you choose three areas to focus on in more detail.
-You will spend 3 weeks on each specialist subject area, as well as continuing your studies in the compulsory subjects before selecting one subject area to focus on for the rest of the year.
+In the first week you will be introduced to 3 specialised disciplines and then with the guidance of tutors, you choose the discipline to focus on in more detail.
+You will spend 2 weeks on each of the three specialist subjects, as well as continuing your studies in the compulsory subjects before selecting one subject area to focus on for the rest of the year.

 For your second and third terms, you will gain a deep understanding of the skills involved, and be encouraged to develop your own unique style.

 Use the links below to explore the subjects available at CSVPA. (* denotes a compulsory subject)

 This all encompassing subject ensures you have a solid understanding of drawing-based theory including mark making, colour theory and perspective theory that takes into account how work is produced.
 Over the year you will cover off the following areas:

 - Elements of composition, tone, colour, texture, form and structure

 - Visual interpretation

 - Improvisation techniques

 This is a highly influential tookit for graphic designers, illustrators and fashion designers alike, because the human body forms the basis of everything we do and feel.
 You will learn about the human form, the model, cultures and shapes to better your craft.
 You will learn about: